 If you’re staying anywhere near the French Quarter, then the Washington Artillery Park is easily walkable.
 I suggest checking their website for information about any free events.
-They regularly have free, live music.
+They regularly have live music and entertainment.
 During our visit, we were able to see the lighting of the Christmas tree.

 If you’re a fan of American Horror Story, then you can make a quick detour on your way to Magazine Street to see the house the Coven season was filmed in.
 It’s a short walk from District Donuts actually.
 If the weather is nice, I’d recommend just doing a large loop and admiring the houses in this neighborhood before heading further down Magazine Street.

 Mardi Gras World

 This place is SO cool.
 Visiting New Orleans during Mardi Gras might not be everyone’s cup of tea due to the increased costs and crowds, but there’s no denying the parades and floats are true masterpieces.
 You can get a first-hand experience of them at Mardi Gras World.
 And if you take the Hop On Hop Off Bus you can get dropped off right in front of the entrance and receive a discounted entry.

 I personally didn’t go on a swamp tour, but a friend of mine who visited NOLA a few months before me was raving about the swamp tour he went on.